-I would also like to thank the Nisga'a Nation for their cooperation with the Company during the year especially with their assistance with filing of our Permit Amendment.
-We look forward to finalizing a Benefits Agreement for the Premier Gold Project like the one we signed for Red Mountain in 2019.
-We look forward to a long and respectful relationship with the Nisga'a Nation.
-The Nisga'a Nation has rights and interests as set out under the Nisga'a Final Agreement with Canada and British Columbia encompassing the Premier and Red Mountain areas.
+At this time, we would like to thank the Nisga'a Nation for their assistance and encouragement during this past year as we had to deal with our re-financing.
+We look forward to furthering a long and respectful relationship with the Nisga'a Nation.
+An Implementation Committee has been created to oversee and protect the Nisga'a rights for the development of the Premier Project as defined in the Benefits Agreement.
+The Nisga'a Nation has rights and interests as set out in the Nisga'a Final Agreement with Canada and British Columbia encompassing Premier and Red Mountain.